 We have many great classes that are available to divers with an open water certification.
 For campers who have done less than 10 open water dives, we recommend 108 NAUI Advanced Scuba Diver Plus.
 This course meets 12 times and takes up half of the camper's schedule, it refreshes many of the buoyancy and diving skills learned in the open water course and builds diver confidence.
 The course then introduces more advanced dives and skills.
-Divers earn their

-Advanced Certification upon completion of all required dives with a passing score on the exam.
+Divers earn their Advanced Certification upon completion of all required dives with a passing score on the exam.
 If newly certified campers do not wish to dedicate that much of their schedule to diving, we recommend they take 112 Catalina Diver.

-For newly certified campers who have done at 10 open water dives, we recommend 107 NAUI Advanced Scuba Diver, 111 NAUI Scuba Ecologist, 112 Catalina Diver, and 118 Go!
+For newly certified campers who have done at least 10 open water dives, we recommend 107 NAUI Advanced Scuba Diver, 111 Kelp Restoration Diver, 112 Catalina Diver, 114 Recreational Avelo Diver, and 118 Go!
 Scuba Video.